 In addition, teams can plugin open-source auditing tools for Kubernetes.
 The free beta tier comes with its own security, reliability and auditing tools such as Fairwinds POlaris, Goldilocks, and Aqua Security’s Kube-hunter.

 Redis announces new development and admin tool

-Redis Labs revealed RedisInsight, a free development and admin tool designed to visually manipulate and manage data in any Redis deployment.
+Redis revealed RedisInsight, a free development and admin tool designed to visually manipulate and manage data in any Redis deployment.
 RedisInsight is built on RDBTools, the GUI tool Redis acquired earlier this year.

 The company also announced new automated cluster recovery capabilities for its Kubernetes Operator toolkit.

-“Both RedisInsight and automated cluster recovery for Kubernetes will enable our customers to increase how and where they use Redis by simplifying how they develop and manage it as an operational database for virtually any use case,” said Alvin Richards, chief product officer at Redis Labs.
+“Both RedisInsight and automated cluster recovery for Kubernetes will enable our customers to increase how and where they use Redis by simplifying how they develop and manage it as an operational database for virtually any use case,” said Alvin Richards, chief product officer at Redis.
 “RedisInsight provides visibility and enhanced capabilities for tracking, analyzing, and operating Redis, to ensure optimal utilization of the database by any application.
 Additionally, as modern microservices architectures adopt technologies such as Kubernetes, automated cluster recovery provides precise, repeatable steps to ensure data resiliency and minimum downtime for our customers’ applications, even in severe conditions like cluster quorum loss.”

 The latest version of StackRox’s Kubernetes security platform is now available

 Version 3.0 introduces new features and workflows for configuration and vulnerability management.
 According to the company, users will be able to achieve stronger protection as well as more easily understand and discover vulnerabilities across their Kubernetes environments.